virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 #### script_scriptname_install(&domain, version, &opts, &files, &upgrade, username, password)

-This function is where the real work of installing a script actually happens.
+This function is where the real work of installing a web app actually happens.
 It is responsible for setting up the database, un-compressing the downloaded source, copying it to the correct directory, modifying configuration files to match the domain and database, and returning a URL that can be used to login.
 If anything goes wrong, it must return an array whose first element is zero, and the second is an error message.

 Upon success, it must return an an array containing the following elements: